syncthing/website/content/_index.md

 # The Syncthing Foundation

-The Syncthing Foundation is a Swedish non-profit foundation ("stiftelse").
-If you're looking for the Syncthing _project_, please see [syncthing.net](https://syncthing.net/) or [github.com/syncthing](https://github.com/syncthing/).
+The Syncthing Foundation is a registered Swedish non-profit foundation.
+If you're looking for the Syncthing _project_ or _software_, please see [syncthing.net](https://syncthing.net/) or [github.com/syncthing](https://github.com/syncthing/).

 ## Purpose